Lexus UX 250h review

 Based on parent company Toyota’s tried-and-tested Prius platform, the UX 250h is surprisingly good fun to drive.
 The steering is sharp and body control is good, while the punchy electric motors offer a pleasing turn of pace.
 It’s comfortable around town and excellent on the motorway, with a hushed powertrain and decent general refinement.

 Overall, if you’re after a hassle-free, cheap-to-run and good-to-drive compact crossover with a lovely interior and a punchy hybrid powertrain, the Lexus UX is well worth a look.
-Just don't go thinking this is a good option as a family car, as access to the rear seats isn't great, and a tiny, high-lipped boot will rule it out for anyone with young kids.
+Just don't go thinking this is a good option as a small family car, as access to the rear seats isn't great, and a tiny, high-lipped boot will rule it out for anyone with young kids.

 If the poor practicality and clunky infotainment (despite a 2020 update that added Apple CarPlay and Android Auto) aren't deal-breakers for you, the rest of the car is thoroughly impressive.
 For a more detailed look at the Lexus UX, read on for the rest of our in-depth review...

 - 1Verdict - currently readingThe Lexus UX is the first compact SUV from the Japanese brand, featuring all the best bits from the larger NX and RX hybrids in a small and fun-to-drive package